boriel-basic/zxbasic/docs/library/randomstream.bas.md

 end function
 ```

-This function returns a value from zero to the specified limit number (limit <= 255).
+This function returns a value from zero to the specified limit number (limit &lt;= 255).
 You can therefore, for example, roll a dice by calling `randomLimit(5) + 1` to get 1-6.